Maintaining Financial Controls in a Disrupted, Remote-Work Environment

 Long-Term

-As employees and management staff start to become familiar with the newly implemented processes—or as they begin to be able to return to their former processes—be sure to keep these follow-up steps in mind:
+As employees and management become familiar with the new processes — or as they begin to be able to return to their former processes — keep these follow-up steps in mind:

-- As referred to in the "short-term" section above, management should be able to use process-change tracking documentation to analyze whether any of the changes can now be reversed and ensure those reversals take place as necessary.
+- Using the process-change tracking documentation referred to above, management should analyze whether any of the changes can now be reversed and ensure that those reversals take place as necessary.

-- Nonprofit organizations might continue to deliver services and programs remotely and also utilize the new donation collection methods.
-Management should perform spot-checks of the new processes to determine if they were correctly followed and if controls were adequate and effective.
+- Nonprofit organizations might continue to deliver services and programs remotely and also utilize new donation collection methods.
+Management, with the help of the internal audit department, should perform spot-checks of the new processes to assess compliance and verify that the proper approvals and adequate documentation are maintained.

-The disruption, sudden process changes, and remote work environment increase the risk of a breakdown in financial controls.
-Therefore, during this period, management must make any necessary system modifications to enable activities to continue.
-Monitoring transactions and processes carefully can help ensure they are being executed correctly and identify potential long-term improvements for processes or the BCDR plan.
-For more information or help strategizing improvement to your BCDR plan, reach out to a CRI advisor.
+Disruption, sudden process changes, and working in a remote work environment increase the risk of a breakdown in financial controls.
+Therefore, during this period, management must make any necessary system modifications that will enable activities to continue, and they must closely monitor transactions and processes to ensure they are being executed correctly.
+For more information or help strategizing improvement to your business continuity plan, reach out to a CRI advisor.